-(This post might be more interesting to the writers among us, but readers and buyers-of-books are also affected by the dynamics of this issue.)
+(This post might be more interesting to the authors among us, but readers and buyers-of-books are also affected by the dynamics of this issue.)

 Author’sGuild.org recently posted an article discussing a change in Amazon’s algorithms regarding who gets top billing in what is called the “buy box” of books – apparently the display at the top that lists all available formats and the relative prices.
 As you might know, a little farther down appear links to other retailers offering “used” or “new” copies of the books.